alexle/alexle.github.com/posts/run-summary-and-analysis-2012.markdown

 *Run for distance, not time.*

 In high school, we were always working to improve our mile times.
 So I followed suit.
 Run fast first, run farther later was my reasoning.
-However, I was so focused on beating my previous mile time that I'd be A) too exhausted to run further or B) too dejected from not hitting the time and not motivated to go on.
+However, I was so focused on beating my previous mile time that I'd be A) too exhausted to run further or B) too dejected from not hitting the time and unmotivated to go on.

 On a whim one day in Sep, I changed the Nike+ run setting to a "timed-run".
 It didn't matter how fast, it didn't matter how far.
 Just a challenge to run 15 minutes without stopping.
 The graph pretty much sums up how well that worked out for me.